karlramberg/karlramberg.com/software/ymir.md

 - Seperate Go package for terrain generation
 - Setting menu so generation can be tweaked

-It is all currently a work in progress, but development does happen twice a year or so.
+It's all currently a work in progress, but development does happen twice a year or so.
 Ymir was previously written in Java, but now it uses Go.
 I switched to Go both to learn the language and get away from Object-Oriented Programing.

 Check the [source](https://github.com/karledramberg/ymir) on Github!